shsorbom/matrix-rooms-coc/dras-coc.md

 ## The Rules
 1. No ad hominem attacks against any individuals participating in room discussions.
 2. No posting of pornographic media within the room.
 Violators will be immediately banned with extreme prejudice.
+1. Do not ask if anyone is below 18.
 3. All participants in this room must be above the age of majority in their respective countries.
 (See "age of consent" section below).
 4. Harassment of any room participants shall not be tolerated, either in public or through direct message.
 Individuals found to be engaging in harassment shall be immediately banned.
 5. Solicitation for sex shall not be tolerated.